Archive 11 Things to Do When Your Child Can’t Focus On Studying

 • Headphones Can Help

 Noise-canceling headphones can help to muffle surrounding sounds out.
-This can help to decrease the distracting sounds in the household, and help your child to be able to concentrate better.
+This can help to decrease the background noise in the household and help your child concentrate better.
 If your child is not that much into silence, they can choose to listen to music while they are studying.
-Think about instrumental music, white or brown noise.
+Think about instrumental music, white noise, or brown noise.
 White and brown noise has been proven to enhance concentration ability.

 • Be Open to What Works

-Things might not always go as planned, be open to communicating with your child and come to a solution on how to study when your child can’t focus on their studies.
+Things might not always go as planned.
+Be open to communicating with your child and come to a solution on how to study when your child can’t focus on their studies.
 Don’t be afraid of trying what your child suggests that is comfortable for them.
-Together you can come to a solution on what works best for your child to be able to focus on their studies without getting distracted.
+Together, you can come to a solution on what works best for your child to focus on their studies without getting distracted.

 Atena